 We’re seeking people of all ages, from all backgrounds, who share a desire to level up their agile coaching and scrum mastery skills.
 We believe that every person we admit to the program will enhance the experience and collective knowledge of the cohort.

 We make the acceptance decision based on your experience in the agile coaching or scrum master role, your open-mindedness and willingness to put in the effort to level up.

 If the cost is to much for you, we totally get it.
 You may consider asking your employer for investing in you.
-After all, the cost of ACLab is much less than a standard agile coaching training with much more time to practice and 1:1 mentoring.
+After all, the cost of ACLab is much less than a standard agile coaching training with much more time to practice.

 There is also payment plan available.
 Reach out to us and we can make it work for you.